Should zoos be banned? Are zoos bad or good?

 Wild animals, as it is said, are meant to be wild!

-In any case, here are the best zoological institutions in California which are treating their animals at least as good as they can:
+But in any case, here are the best zoos in California which are treating their animals at least as good as they can.

-And in case you want to get involved into the topic, you should consider to become an activist.
+And if you want to get more involved into the topic, you should consider to become an activist.

 FAQ